Vocal and Physical Presence: How they Can Help HR Leaders Improve Psychological Safety In The Workplace

 Both types of presence are particularly important when it comes to getting stakeholders on board, shaping company culture, and smoothly handling difficult situations and conversations with confidence and authenticity.
 Neither is a birth right.
 They can be learned.

-Cultivating Vocal and Executive Presence in Critical HR Scenarios
+Cultivating Vocal and Physical Presence in Critical HR Scenarios

 - Delivering Difficult Messages with Impact